LinusJacobsson/Strong-Data-Visualization/README.md

 https://github.com/dataprofessor?tab=overview&from=2023-01-01&to=2023-01-29

-The following questions about training is answered:
+The following questions about training are answered:
 1. Total number of workouts (between dates).
 2. Number of different exercises (between dates).
 3. Plot the calculated 1RM for different exercises over time.
 4. What percentage of exercises are: barbell/dumbell, cable, machines?
-5. The total volume, weight * reps * sets, between dates.
+5. The total volume, (weight * reps * sets), between dates.

+More data sources will be added in future versions.